-INFOU499.
+INFO U499.
 Senior Seminar in Information Management and Systems

 (3) Integration of knowledge in information management and systems.
 Students will study and evaluate current innovations in technology and current applications of these systems.
 Case studies involving information systems technology will be used.
 Students will research and present new trends in technology.
 Students will experience an intensive and practice exercise in scholarship production.
 Class discussion will foster effective and creative implementation of research strategies, writing abilities, documentation procedures, portfolio development, and presentational skills.
-Students in the Healthcare Informatics application area focus on applications in the healthcare setting.
 Prerequisite: Senior standing or consent of instructor.